• Skip to primary navigation

 Zenith Elite Classic

-The Zenith Elite Classic is one of the best entry-level watches for men.
-It’s an absolute classic.
-You could close your eyes and pick out any wardrobe ensemble – the Elite Classic would compliment it perfectly.
+It wouldn’t be wrong to call the Zenith Elite Classic the absolute classic.
+It is one of the best entry-level watches for men.
+This Elite Classic would complement any dress perfectly.
 Pared-back aesthetics are essential in a dress watch, but its deep blue leather strap is even more versatile.
 Take an even closer look at this Zenith watch and you’ll see it features a silver sunray dial pattern.
 Incredibly thin, too, it sits on the wrist like a dream.
-This is a 40.5mm watch that will slide effortlessly under the cuff of work attire.
-Plus, it preserves up to 50 hours of energy.
-This power reserve is useful when swapping it with something sportier.
+This is a 40.5mm watch that will slide effortlessly under the cuff of your formal wear.
+The added benefit if owning it?
+It has a huge power reserve.
+It can preserve up to 50 hours of energy, which comes handy when swapping it with something sportier.

 Price: $7000